smiakchilo/aem-crash-course/lessons/2.11/part4.md

 ### Creating a system user

 Technically, there can be a separate user for every service (or at least a group of services).
-This would allow setting up access rights with the finest precision.
+This would allow setting up access rights with precision.
 In real life, however, they usually create one system user per project (library).

 The system user is created manually.
 You need to visit `http://<aem_server>:<aem_port>/crx/explorer/index.jsp`, then click "User Administration":